-As such on your ventures please take care on the cliffs with dogs and children.
-That is to say if you keep to the paths you will be perfectly safe and can really enjoy the dramatic dramatic cliffs, and spectacular sights.
+As such, on your ventures please take care on the cliffs with dogs and children.
+That is to say, if you keep to the paths you will be perfectly safe and can really enjoy the dramatic dramatic cliffs and spectacular sights.
 During your ventures, you will enjoy beautiful views across the sea.
-And if lucky, you might see grey seals on a sunny day sunbathing.
+And if lucky, you might see grey seals sunbathing on a sunny day.
 During the day, they enjoy basking in a little bay as you head towards the castle.
-Explore the cast via Google Street View.
+Explore the castle via Google Street View.

 The History Of Old Wick Castle

 The castle is said to have been influenced by the Kings of Norway.
 They exercised a huge influence on the economic and political life of Scotland.
-As such, Earl of Caithness, Harold Maddadson, built the Castle, it is thought, in the 1160’s when Caithness was part of the lands ruled over by the Norse Earls of Orkney.
+It is thought, Earl of Caithness, Harold Maddadson, built the castle in the 1160s, when Caithness was part of the lands ruled over by the Norse Earls of Orkney.
 Furthermore, being under the influences of the time, the castle is simple, with a focus upon its defences.
 It is protected on three sides by 30m sheer cliffs to the crashing sea below.
 In addition, the castle walls were built over two metres thick in a square roughly 8 x 5 meters wide.
 And with storeys it stands approximately 10 metres tall, with only a single window per floor.
 Plus, the entrance was on the seaside of the castle, to offer protection to its occupants entering and exiting the castle.